MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-queries.md

 9. On the **Queries > Results** page, the query status initially shows as **Submitted**.
 After the query status changes to **Succeeded**, you can view it or download it (as a .csv file).

 > [!Note]
 > You can view, copy, export, and visualize query results in different ways for different query types.
 The topic [View, download, and export query results](../use/view-download-and-export-query-results.md) describes the various ways to see or share results.
-You can follow steps in that topic to [View query results](../use/view-download-and-export-query-results.md#view-query-results) or to [Download and import query results](../use/view-download-and-export-query-results.md#download-and-import-query-results), but note that the other sections of that topic (such as using and OData link) do not apply to ONA queries.
+You can follow steps in that topic to [View query results](../use/view-download-and-export-query-results.md#view-query-results) or to [Download and import query results](../use/view-download-and-export-query-results.md#download-and-import-query-results), but note that the other sections of that topic (such as using and OData link) do not currently apply to ONA queries.

 ## ONA query output

 The following columns are included in the query results for ONA queries:

  * **Person ID.** De-identified ID number for the person represented in that data row.
   * **Date.** The start date of the aggregated output (for example, for the week of June 3rd to June 10th, the start date would be the 3rd.
 For a month, it'll be the first day of the month your data encompasses).
  * **Person attributes.** Attributes about the person supplied through the latest organizational (HR) data upload.
- * **Metrics.** Any other metrics that you include in the query.
-See Person query metrics for more details.
+ * **Metrics.** Any metrics that you include in the query.
+See [ONA  metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics) for more details.

 ## Related topics